-Governments and corporations are embracing cryptocurrency and its underlying blockchain technology.
+Governments and corporations are beginning to embrace cryptocurrency and its underlying blockchain technology.
 Cryptocurrency is booming.
 But it won’t be on the basis of an idyllic, friction-free alternative economy as its pioneers hoped.
 Crypto is being taken seriously – and that means it will be taxed, regulated, and co-opted by governments and mega-corporations.

 1. The IRS is taxing people for their crypto gains